 Source: US Bureau of Labor Statistics

 Individuals who are certified in medical assisting may find the best job prospects, according to the BLS.
 Though no postsecondary education is required to become a medical assistant, many employers look favorably upon job applicants with formal education.
 Both associate degree programs and diploma and certificate programs in medical assisting are widely available, and a variety of professional associations provide certification, including the American Association of Medical Assistants (AAMA).

-In 2012, the BLS reported that the average annual wage for medical assistants throughout the country was $30,550.
-Most of these workers were employed in physicians' offices and hospitals at that time, though the highest wages came specifically from psychiatric and substance abuse hospitals, which paid an average of $42,250 per year.
-Geographically, medical assistants in Alaska, the District of Columbia, Massachusetts, Washington and Hawaii earned the most in 2012, while jobs were most plentiful in California, Texas, Florida, Pennsylvania and Ohio.
+In 2014, the BLS reported that the average annual wage for medical assistants throughout the country was $31,220.
+Most of these workers were employed in physicians' offices and hospitals at that time, though the highest wages came specifically from scientific research and development services, which paid an average of $36,670 per year.
+Geographically, medical assistants in the District of Columbia, Alaska, Massachusetts, Washington and Connecticut earned the most in 2014, while jobs were most plentiful in California, Texas, Florida, Pennsylvania and New York.